thoherr/brickevent/README.md

 The filed docker/docker-compose.yml.template and docker/mysql/my.cnf.template can be used to setup a complete distribution on a docker host.

+You also have to configure the file config/environments/production.rb for your installation.
+You probably want this file to be mapped via a docker volume mount, see docker/docker-compose.yml.template.

 You can use the simple script tools/generate_config.sh to create the configuration files with generated passwords from these templates.
 The script takes the docker directory as parameter.

 NOTICE: The Vagrentfile and Puppet configuration is our of date and deprecated.
 I recommend to use the provided Docker files!